ansible/ansible/lib/ansible/modules/cloud/amazon/GUIDELINES.md

 ```
 cloud/aws
-posix/ci/cloud/group4/aws
+posix/ci/cloud/group2/aws
 ```

 The first line indicates in an AWS test causing the test framework to make AWS credentials available during the test run.

 The second line puts the test in a test group causing it to be run in the continuous integration build.
+There are currently 5 groups (group1 - group5).
+The groups are just to parallelize the build, so try to place your new tests in the group that's currently taking the least time to run.

+Look at the recent sucessful [CI builds](https://app.shippable.com/github/ansible/ansible/runs?branchName=devel#completedJobs) to see if one of the _T=cloud/default/3.6/X_ builds is obviously shorter, if so put your test in group X.

+If there's not an obvious candidate just pick any group as this will achieve the goal of distributing the tests between the groups.

 ### AWS Credentials for Integration Tests